 Wi-Fi 7 | 802.11be (2024+) | ~11,500+ | Multi-Link Operation (MLO), 320 MHz channels, 4096-QAM |

-Now, let’s take a look at the key technologies behind the evolution and patents that depend on them.
+Now, let’s take a look at the key technologies behind the evolution of this technology

 Technology | Why It Matters | Impact Area |